 Jenny was shocked one day, upon requesting a copy of her medical records, to discover that she had been given a diagnosis of personality disorder some twenty years before whilst she attended an outpatient clinic for depression.
 No-one had ever discussed this or any other diagnosis with her at any time, other than to convey to her the understanding that she was suffering from depression.
 Upon reflection, the pejorative diagnosis had made sense to her in explaining the often strange, aloof attitudes that she would encounter whenever she visited her doctor or had a hospital appointment.
 None of these professionals, including her family doctor, had ever mentioned the diagnosis to her.
 Yet for the past twenty years she had carried an invisible label and psychiatric stigma that, rather than bringing her assistance and support, had instead served to reinforce her feeling that there was something deeply flawed about her value as a person and that medical professionals could see it.
 They were, in fact, viewing her through the lens of an unsupported misdiagnosis that Jenny was later able to have annotated in – but not expunged from – her notes after a lengthy administrative procedure.

-It’s my conclusion from these and other cameos I’ve been privvy to that the entire approach by public health services to mental distress is inappropriate in many cases, and in some cases very wrong or harmful.
+It’s my conclusion from these and other cameos I’ve been privvy to that the entire approach by public health services to mental distress is crude, insensitive and harmful in some cases.
 The medicalisation of emotional and mental disturbance is, in my view, the fundamental error.
 In most cases, there is little or no medical basis to mental distress.
 And yet, the professions have relentlessly subjugated what are essentially human, existential and emotional experiences to the inappropriate paradigm and codification of medical diagnosis and ‘treatment’.
 Typically, medical staff presented with distress or disturbance may feel helpless and out of their depth in working with people outside a field that typically requires clarity of established protocols around medical diagnosis and medical treatment of physical ailments.
 Difficult human experiences are, unfortunately, not easily ordered and managed in a medical way, other than the obvious bludgeoning of emotional and behavioural expression by physical and pharmaceutical restraint.
 This is not a cure, but a means of containment.
 The resulting sense of alternating between professional helplessness and crudeness of forced control results in vulnerable people being disrespected and dishonoured by a system that purports to care for them.

 In my view, services need to be radically redesigned to render medicine merely a useful adjunct, subservient to the patient’s needs for social support and emotional care in therapeutic environments designed specifically to refuse all forms of stigmatisation, disenfranchisement and disempowerment.
 And instead to provide tailored multi-disciplinary care to human beings in need of a human response to their suffering.
 This necessity arises in the context of a society that has allowed real community cohesion to be eroded by the pursuit of individualistic concerns.
 In such societies care for the vulnerable has gradually been handed over to ‘experts’ and other professionals, turning human distress with discreet patterns of aetiology and development, into ‘conditions’ and quasi-illnesses, when much of our human distress originates in an absence of real family and community caring, love and support which the professions and broader economic concerns have usurped to the detriment of those whose greatest need is often the need to be treated with kindness, respect and compassion.